XRPLF/xrpl-dev-portal/content/reference-ledger-format.md

 _(Requires the [PayChan Amendment](concept-amendments.html#paychan).)_

-The `PayChannel` node type represents a payment channel, which is a structure that makes it easier to perform asynchronous, rapid payments and micropayments of XRP.
+The `PayChannel` node type represents a payment channel.
+Payment channels enable small, rapid off-ledger payments of XRP that can be later reconciled with the consensus ledger.
 A payment channel holds a balance of XRP that can only be paid out to a specific destination address until the channel is closed.
 Any unspent XRP is returned to the channel's owner (the source address that created and funded it) when the channel closes.

-The `PaymentChannelCreate` transaction type creates a `PayChannel` node.
+The PaymentChannelCreate transaction type creates a `PayChannel` node.
 The PaymentChannelFund and PaymentChannelClaim transaction types modify existing `PayChannel` nodes.

 When a payment channel expires, at first it remains on the ledger, because only new transactions can modify ledger contents.
-Transaction processing automatically closes a payment channel when any transaction that accesses it after the expiration.
+Transaction processing automatically closes a payment channel when any transaction accesses it after the expiration.
 Therefore, to "finalize" the closing of an expired channel and return the unspent XRP to the owner, some address must send a new PaymentChannelClaim or PaymentChannelFund transaction accessing the channel.

 <!--{# TODO: provide cross-references to tutorial, concept, and tx types when they are ready #}-->